erfanjap/erfanjap.github.io/erfanjap-works.md

 Design and development of PayTo API.

 The API includes capabilities to:
-  - Create mandate/agreement
+  - Create PayTo agreement
-  - Amend mandate/agreement
+  - Amend agreement
-  - Cancel mandate/agreement
+  - Cancel agreement
-  - Initiate payment
+  - Initiate payment for PayTo agreement

 #### Tech stack

-- AWS API Gateway, Lambda, DynamoDB, SQS
+- AWS API Gateway, Lambda, DynamoDB, SQS (AWS Serverless stack)
 - AWS CloudFormation
 - GitLab CI/CD

-### Automate web application user migration
+### Automate user migration when user log-in

-- Automate migration of user account to a new Cognito user pool
+- Automate migration of user accounts to a new Cognito user pool.

+- This is achieved by utilising Lambda triggers attached to Cognito user pool.

 #### Tech stack